cleanlab/cleanlab-tools/README.md

 # cleanlab-tools
-Miscellaneous cookbooks covering applications of Cleanlab products, as well as code shared for purposes of education and reproducibility/transparency.
+Miscellaneous cookbooks covering applications of Cleanlab, as well as code shared for purposes of education and reproducibility/transparency.

 | Example                                                                                | Description                                                                                                                               |